-- Q. Applicants may be invited to attend an interview/assessment with a member of the curriculum team. - b.
+- a.
+Applicants may be invited to attend an interview/assessment with a member of the curriculum team. - b.
 Applicants are made aware of their interview/assessment date and process by the Customer Services team.
 It is the intention of the College to provide two weeks' notice of the interview appointment.
-In cases where this is not possible, applicants will receive a telephone call, subsequently confirmed by email. - C. Interviews are conducted by representatives of the curriculum team who teach the course the applicant has applied for.
+In cases where this is not possible, applicants will receive a telephone call, subsequently confirmed by email. - c.
+Interviews are conducted by representatives of the curriculum team who teach the course the applicant has applied for.
 The interview follows the set structure for that particular programme and is conducted by someone who is able to speak about the course in detail.
 The interviewer ensures that the interview is conducted in an appropriate environment and that the applicant is given the opportunity to speak confidentially. - d.
-All interviews are conducted in line with the Colleges' Equality & Diversity Policies.
+All interviews are conducted in line with the College's Equality & Diversity Policies.
 Applicants seeking reasonable adjustments to their interview/assessment are invited to contact the Customer Services team upon receipt of their interview/assessment letter.
-The Customer Services team will communicate the adjustment request to the interviewing tutor, who will liaise with the applicant and the ALS team regarding their needs.
-In order to allow sufficient time to make arrangements, the applicant's request must be referred to the ALS teamat least two weeks in advance of their interview. - e.
+The Customer Services team will communicate the adjustment request to the interviewing tutor, who will liaise with the applicant and the Higher Education Academic Support Tutor regarding their needs.
+In order to allow sufficient time to make arrangements, the applicant's request must be made at least two weeks in advance of their interview. - e.
 The curriculum teams are open to conducting interviews in person or remotely when travel to an interview is impractical for the applicant, e.g., the applicant lives outside the UK.
-Any auditions can be recorded and uploaded using a medium such as DropBox.
-Likewise, portfolios can also be uploaded and viewed remotely if required. - f.
+Portfolios can also be uploaded and viewed remotely if required. - f.
 The College reserves the right to insist on interview attendance for courses that must adhere to outside regulatory bodies and professional standards.
 This includes PGCE and BA (Hons) Integrative Counselling.
 However, every effort will be made to ensure that all stages of the interview process are conducted on the same day for those for whom multiple journeys are impractical. - g.
 New City College does not use national admissions tests to select students.
 However, applicants may be required to complete literacy, numeracy and/or comprehension tests as part of the interview process.
 Some programmes also require completion of a group exercise.
 Applicants will be made aware of the content of any tests and assessments, aswell as any preparation that is required, in their interview email or letter.